Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Updated March 2026 — A complete discovery call framework with the 30-minute structure, 30+ questions organised by BANT, MEDDIC, and SPICED, talk track examples, qualification and disqualification criteria, common mistakes, and 8 FAQs.

 Discovery is where deals are won or lost.
-Not in the demo.
-Not in the negotiation.
-Not in the proposal.
-On the discovery call.
+Not in the demo, not in the negotiation, not in the proposal — on the discovery call.

 Why Discovery Matters More Than Any Other Sales Stage